-Clements Markham – then a lowly AB on HMS Assistance, one of four vessels under Austin’s command – said that: “there never was so good an organizer, as regards the work and the internal economy of the ships.
+Clements Markham – then a Midshipman on HMS Assistance, one of four vessels under Austin’s command – said that: “there never was so good an organizer, as regards the work and the internal economy of the ships.

 “He was not without faults, perhaps a little inclined to fuss.
 But he was kindhearted and full of sympathy for those under his command.”

 Here lies Admiral Sir George Back (1796-1878), but you’d never know it.